abagabagon/verifico/README.md

 ## **Select Commands**

-Select Commands contains functions pertaining to actions done by a user on drop-down elements at a Web Page.
+Select Commands contains functions pertaining to actions done by a user on drop-down elements in a Web Page.
 Class for this is `SelectCommands`.

 `SelectCommands` Class can be instantiated below using the instantiated `WebDriverFactory` and `WaitCommands` Classes: